savonet/liquidsoap/doc/content/migrating.md

 ### `audio_to_stereo`

-`audio_to_stereo` should not be required in most typicaly situations anymore. `liquidsoap` can handle channels conversions transparently now!
+`audio_to_stereo` should not be required in most situations anymore. `liquidsoap` can handle channels conversions transparently now!

 ### Http input and operators